 Before proceeding with George’s later movements west of King George County I will add in a couple of comments, again relating to his birth.
 As deductive (reductive?) logic helped in deriving a limitation on the latest year George was born so can the supposed year range of the birth of his first child be derived which can then be used to zero in on the timeframe of his marriage to Frances Garrett.
 In this particular case his son, William, was known to have fought (as a Dragoon) in the American Revolution.
 Apparently brother John is credited with this same service and his birthdate is given in the Douglas Register as Nov 23, 1765.
 Suffice to say that the year range of service of both William and John is documented.
 It should also be noted that in Roger E. Barnes very well researched family history book “Those Who Came Before … “, of which a great deal of early documentation on the southern Longmires is compiled, the month and year given for William’s birth is Oct 1762 – apparently from a bible entry.
 This same source gives a marriage year as 1762 as well, which should perhaps be (late) 1761 or earlier, if William’s birthdate is to be accepted.
 Either way it can be deduced that relatively shortly after George won his court case in King George County he married Frances, who at that time most probably lived across the Rappahannock River in Caroline County with her father, John Garrett.

 George’s whereabouts in the 1750’s and early 1760’s have not as of yet been brought to the light of day.
 Many researchers including myself, have, over the years been unsuccessful in locating he and his mother and brothers for that period.
 No mention of him is of record until the birth of his son, John, which was recorded in 1765 in Goochland County, Va.
 However, this researcher strongly suspects that George was in Caroline County at least from about 1760 or 1761, if not earlier, before he settled in Louisa and/or Goochland County.
 I believe it a strong likelihood that George worked for John or Robert Garrett in Port Royal and this subsequently was a factor in his marriage to Frances Garrett.
 I also believe that George, and perhaps his plight, after his father’s death, was probably known to the Garrett family network as many interrelated individuals had store accounts with Thomas Turner, thereby having direct contact with George’s father, William Longmire.
 It was but a 150 yard, easily navigable, ferry crossing directly to King George County from Port Royal, where Conway’s Warehouse was located nearby.
-And this where the Garretts had set up shop at their Ordinary in addition to their Tobacco Inspection duties.
+And this is where the Garretts had set up shop at their Ordinary in addition to their Tobacco Inspection duties.
 One other mitigating factor should not be overlooked when considering the possibility of George and family residing in Caroline County at this particular time: Despite the availability of local records in surrounding counties which would normally indicate the presence of Susanna Longmire and family none are to be found.
 Curiously, no mention of Susanna or her children are found in the Orphan Adjudication records for King George County.
 This raises the possibility that before any court term to exercise the customary process of binding out orphans – what the Longmire children would be considered by law at that time – Susanna either moved or her children were taken in elsewhere.
-Yet again it must be pointed out that Caroline County is a “burnt county” and many pre-Civil War records were destroyed or stolen.
+Worth mentioning is that Caroline County is a “burnt county” and many pre-Civil War records were destroyed or stolen.
 Perhaps it is a case where what we do not see is almost as good as what we can.
 One other possibility, in all probability, was that Susannah re-married.
 Afterall William did leave a fair amount of material goods judging by his estate inventory.
 And children were oftentimes looked upon as extra labor by prospective husbands.
 In this regard the widow Susannah was an attractive bet.

 To be continued.